akirasoft/keptn-springoneplatform/04_Runbook_Automation_and_Self_Healing/README.md

 1. Open another terminal to make sure the load generation is still running and again, navigate to the _servicenow-service/usecase_ folder.

-1. _(Optional:)_ Verify that the environment variables you set earlier are still available:
+1. _(optional)_ Verify that the environment variables you set earlier are still available:

     ```console
     echo $DT_TENANT